X0KA/Quadtrees-Research/README.md

 For example, in order to check the collisions of the particles of the system in the image, if we used a brute force algorithm, we would check each particlie colliding with the others, no matter their position.

+If we are working with a low amount of particles like in this image, we would iterate 72 (8x8) times each frame.
+But let’s say we are working with 100 particles, we would need 10.000 (100x100) iterations each frame.

+Now imagine how many iterations we would need in a scene like this one: